 The history of Witley Court

 Thomas #3 added an extra floor and two new wings.
-Thomas #4 built a new church with lavish Baroque interiors and created a lake at the front of the house.
+Thomas #4 built a new church with lavish Baroque interiors and created a lake in front of the house.
 Thomas #7 commissioned Regency architect John Nash – designer of Buckingham Palace – to add grand porticoes.
-But the black sheep of the Foleys, Thomas #6 (aka ‘Lord Balloon’) had eaten, drunk and gambled their fortune away, so in 1833, Thomas #8 had to sell Witley Court to pay his debts.
+But the black sheep of the Foleys, Thomas #6 (aka ‘Lord Balloon’) ate, drank and gambled their fortune away, so in 1833, Thomas #8 had to sell Witley Court to pay his debts.

-Witley Court’s new owners were the Wards – Earls of Dudley.
-They’d gained a huge fortune from oil and coal mines in the Black Country and plantations in Jamaica.
+Witley Court’s new owners were the Wards – Earls of Dudley – who had huge fortune from oil and coal mines in the Black Country and plantations in Jamaica.
 But heir Lord Ward didn’t come into his inheritance until he was 28.
 So Witley Court was let to Queen Adelaide, widow of King William IV, until 1846 when Lord Ward took over and set about transforming it again.

 The original simple manor house had become a palace.
 But it was Lord Ward’s son, second Earl of Dudley, who ushered in Witley Court’s heyday as the ultimate 19th-century party house.
-He inherited the house on his 21st birthday in 1829 – and celebrated with a three-day party including a ball for 214 guests, lunch for 900 local men and afternoon tea for 850 women and children, a fairground, bands, boating on the lake and a giant firework display.
+After inheriting the house on his 21st birthday in 1888 he celebrated with a three-day party including a ball for 214 guests, lunch for 900 local men and afternoon tea for 850 women and children, a fairground, boating on the lake and a giant firework display.

 Visiting Witley Court

-Once English Heritage took over Witley Court, they repaired the damage and stopped it getting any worse (if you want to see what it was like before, Procol Harum’s shot the video for A Whiter Shade of Pale at Witley not long before it was taken over).
+Once English Heritage took over Witley Court, they repaired the damage and stopped it getting any worse (to see what it was like before, Procol Harum’s shot the video for A Whiter Shade of Pale at Witley not long before it was taken over).
 But it hasn’t been rebuilt – the house is still a shell, but a walk around the ruins and gardens makes a great day trip.

-There are old photos around the house, showing what the rooms would have looked like in its prime.
+Old photos around the house show what the rooms would have looked like in its prime.
 The fire has uncovered some of its origins too, with patches where the stone facade has come away and you can see the original brickwork below or the steel girders that would’ve held the floors up.
 Getting a glimpse below the surface seems a bit like seeing a grande dame without her make up on; like you’re taking a peek at something you shouldn’t.

 Overlooking the gardens, the conservatory – or orangery – was one of the most impressive in England.
 It originally had a domed glass roof modelled on Crystal Palace, and was heated by a coal furnace to create an oasis of tropical plants.
 Although it survived the fire, the glass and lead were stripped out and not much is left.
 But it’s still a good spot to look out over Witley Court gardens, which have been restored with some of the original planting.

-The highlight of the gardens is the Versailles-style Perseus and Andromeda fountain.
-It was one of the grandest in Europe when it was built, depicting Perseus rescuing Andromeda from a sea monster on the back of a winged horse.
+The highlight of the gardens is the Versailles-style Perseus and Andromeda fountain,one of the grandest in Europe when it was built, depicting Perseus rescuing Andromeda from a sea monster on the back of a winged horse.
 The fountain originally shot water up 36 metres high, with 4000 gallons pumped from a lake half a mile away.
 It was restored and restarted in 2002, and you can see it in action from April to October (check times at the ticket office).

-When you’re visiting Witley Court, make sure not to miss Great Witley Church.
+When you’re visiting Witley Court, don’t miss Great Witley Church.
 Although it’s attached to the house it’s actually owned by the local parish and is still a working church.
 Small from the outside, it hides some very grand Baroque interiors.
 The church was was built by the second Lord Foley (aka Thomas #4) and in a clever bit of recycling, he reused the interiors from the Duke of Chando’s chapel in Middlesex which was being demolished.

 The church survived the 1937 fire but fell into disrepair until it was restored in the 1990s.
 Now the interiors sparkle with gold, with frescoes by Italian Rococo artist Antonio Bellucci and colourful painted glass windows.
-It’s something you’d expect to see in a palace rather than a small parish church in Worcestershire – another echo of the glory days of Witley Court.
+It’s something you’d expect to see in a palace rather than a small parish church in Worcestershire – another echo of Witley Court’s glory days.

 What else to see near Witley Court